Admission and Hours

 The Village will open Tuesdays through Sundays, from June 30th through September 6th, 10am-4:30pm.
 Special events will be held every weekend from June 6th through September 30th.
 View our calendar of events here.

 Currently, the Village Welcome Center is open Monday through Friday (closed on holidays) from 9am-4:30pm with free admission.
 The Village is open for free self-guided walking tours during those hours as well as on Saturdays from 11am-3pm.
-The Chronicle, a guide to HCSV, is available in the Welcome Center on weekdays and at the Country Store on Saturdays.
+The Chronicle, a guide to HCSV, is available in the Welcome Center on weekdays and on the Country Store porch on Saturdays.

 Tickets are for single-day admission.